openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 11\.
 Add REST clients:

 - Use the "Clients" menu to create a new client.
+- Capability config:
     - The client needs to have "Client authentication" and "Service accounts roles" enabled.
     - Use the "Service account roles" tab to add the client to one of the roles created in step 5.

 ### Test REST authentication